NRA Plan To ‘Shame’ Gun Control Activists After Mass Shootings Revealed In New Investigative Video ‘Sting’

 “I will be the first to admit, we’d arrived in America, we got on the sauce,” Ashby said, explaining that he and Dickson had spent the previous three or four hours drinking Scotch.

-Following the New Zealand gun massacre carried out on March 15 by a right-wing, anti-immigration fanatic, as Inquisitr covered, Australian politician Fraser Anning called immigration “the real cause of the bloodshed.”
+Following the New Zealand gun massacre carried out on March 15 by a right-wing, anti-immigration fanatic, as The Inquisitr covered, Australian politician Fraser Anning called immigration “the real cause of the bloodshed.”
 Anning had been affiliated with the One Nation party from 2014 to 2018.

 One Nation party leader Pauline Hanson authored a 1997 book in which she predicted that if immigration went unchecked in Australia, by the year 2050 the country would be ruled by “a Chinese-Indian lesbian cyborg named Poona Li Hung,’ according to the opinion site Narratively.